 - Get Deliverables

-The transfer of property by the donor should be free from any fear, undue influence, coercion, or threat.
-The gift should clearly state that the transferor has a clear intention of doing so, and the transfer is done voluntarily.
+The gift deed should clearly state that the transferor has a clear intention of transferring his/ her property, and the transfer is done voluntarily.

 Stamp duty of a Gift Deed can be paid either by buying the stamp paper, or it can be done online via e-stamp in which the pay varies from state to state.